federizer/federizer.github.io/README.md

 ## Federizer
-Federizer is a digital postal system that brings together storage, communication and identity in a synergistic way.
-It is used as a replacement for traditional email system that no longer meets security standards and functional requirements.
+Federizer is a progressive email system that brings together repository, communication and identity in a synergistic way.
+It is a replacement for a traditional email system that no longer meets security standards and functional requirements.